about Yachtsnet online yacht brokerage

 not to scale

-A Volvo MD2B diesel, driving a three-bladed fixed prop via a conventional sternshaft, was the usual engine installation when new, though by now some engines will have been replaced.
+A Volvo MD2B diesel, driving a three-bladed fixed prop via a conventional sternshaft, was the usual engine installation when new, though by now many engines will have been replaced.

 Photographs Yachtsnet